KiiWiiWii/Obsidian/Math/MM302/- Master Sheet MM302 -.md

 $general Solution = complementary Function + particular Integral.$

 and everything sorts itself out.
 In this class we're really looking at ODE's with a Power Series solution.

+With power series, we generally cannot compute an infinite series, so we look at the